TomPace101/nanopore_diffusion/notes.md

 And I guess the data files that went with it?
 Or do we want to run that with the new homogenization module instead?

+_TODO_ some plots say concentration is in units of mM I found this in debug, but it may exist in brainy-media, thin-shot, etc.

 _TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata

 _TODO_ switch to ruamel.yaml, and update the wiki